-In 2017, we did not receive any documented noncompliance concerning our products and services or health and safety impacts associated with our products.
+In 2018, we did not receive any documented noncompliance concerning products our and services or health and safety impacts associated with products.
 In this regard, there were no fines for noncompliance with laws and regulations concerning the provision and use of our products.
 We did not receive any complaints from customers regarding breach of their privacy or lose of customer data.